 Client Success Stories

-Indy Legal Aid is the only legal assistance organization in Marion County that handles children’s guardianships.
+Indianapolis Legal Aid Society is the only legal assistance organization in Marion County that handles children’s guardianships.

 Children's Guardianship Initiative

 Sheila, a grandmother of two grandsons, came to the Indianapolis Legal Aid Society seeking guardianship of her daughter’s two children by two separate, absentee fathers.
 Sadly, the children’s mother had been diagnosed with terminal cancer with only weeks to live.
 The mother’s dying wish was for the children to stay together in the care of their grandmother.
-Accomplishing the goal required an Indy Legal Aid attorney to intervene in two separate guardianship cases.
-Indy Legal Aid’s attorney obtained guardianship for Sheila allowing the children to remain in their school, receive medical attention, and preserve the stability of the children’s lives.
+Accomplishing the goal required an Indianapolis Legal Aid Society attorney to intervene in two separate guardianship cases.
+Indianapolis Legal Aid Society’s attorney obtained guardianship for Sheila, allowing the children to remain in their school, receive medical attention, and preserve the stability of the children’s lives.

 Driver's License Re-Instatement